FritsHoogland/yb_stats-book/src/output_metrics_value.md

 The value in the fourth column shows the END snapshot value, and the value in the sixth column shows the difference between the END and the BEGIN snapshot value.

-If the '--details-enable` switch is used, the output changes to include metric_id, namespace and object_name.
+If the `--details-enable` switch is used, the output changes to include metric_id, namespace and object_name.
 This is how that looks like:
 ```
 192.168.66.80:9000   server   -               -               -                              tcp_bytes_received                                                               75765 bytes         4293.608 /s
 192.168.66.80:9000   server   -               -               -                              tcp_bytes_sent                                                                   80901 bytes         4584.665 /s